getbrevo/brevo-node/docs/WebhooksApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.WebhooksApi();
+var apiInstance = new Brevo.WebhooksApi();

-var exportWebhookHistory = new BrevoNode.ExportWebhooksHistory(); // ExportWebhooksHistory | Values to submit for webhooks history
+var exportWebhookHistory = new Brevo.ExportWebhooksHistory(); // ExportWebhooksHistory | Values to submit for webhooks history

 apiInstance.exportWebhooksHistory(exportWebhookHistory).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);